 A Local’s Guide to Popular Events in Kosovo

-Festivals or other popular events are a great way of understanding the culture of a country and what it stands for (or just having fun and meeting different people).
-In addition, many of the popular events in Kosovo provide volunteering opportunities which are great for travelers, since you can do both: travel to a new country (or revisiting an old one) and meeting locals, which will give you a better insight of the country.
+There are many events in Kosovo that grasp people’s attention.
+Plenty of them have become internationally recognized throughout the years.
+Events are a great way of understanding the culture of a country and what it stands for.
+It is also a good way of having fun and meeting new people.
+Many events in Kosovo provide volunteering opportunities which are great for travelers.
+This way, travelers can do both: travel and meet locals, which will give them a greater insight of the country.

-In Kosovo, there is a variety of traditional and new festivals or popular events happening throughout the year.
-This list is not fully comprehensive (since there are so many festivals happening or new ones emerging) and pretty subjective (mainly the ones I like / I have attended / I’ve been suggested to attend).
+There is a variety of traditional and new festivals or popular events in Kosovo happening throughout the year.
+This list is not comprehensive (there are many festivals happening and new ones emerging).

 Kosovo declared its independence on February 17, 2008.
-There are many celebrations that take place to honor this day and people who helped bring this day to Kosovo citizens.
-Next year (2018) will mark the 10th anniversary, so if you’re planning to come to Kosovo and love to see how we celebrate it, mark your calendars and fly/drive/take a bus or train ride here.
-It will be cold at this time, but the lively atmosphere everywhere in the country will warm you up.
+There are many celebrations that take place to honor this day.
+Next year (2018) is the 10th anniversary, so if you’re planning to visit Kosovo, save the date.
+It will be cold at that time, but the lively atmosphere everywhere in the country will warm you up.

 Epopeja e UÇK-së is a traditional festival that takes place from March 5 – 7 in Prekaz.
-It is a remembrance of the lives of Jashari family who were killed during the fight against Serbian army.
+It is a remembrance of the taken lives of Jashari family during the fight against Serbian army.
 Almost the whole family were killed in the battle against Serbian armed forces, which is considered to be the battle which brought hope to Albanians that freedom could be gained.
-Today, these three days serve as a time to remember all the martyrs who died for the freedom we enjoy and celebrate the ones who survived the worst.
+These three days serve to remember all the martyrs who died for Kosovo’s freedom and to celebrate survivors.

-Chopin Piano Festival was established in 2010 on the 200th anniversary of Chopin.
-Since it was highly welcomed by Kosovo audience it turned into a traditional piano festival.
-The name might make you think that only Chopin plays are executed during this festival, but let me tell you that the plays are a variety of well-known composers, both classic and contemporary.
-During the festival, two or three concerts are organized, with the closing one being a combination of a local pianist and an international one in cooperation also with the Kosovo Philharmonic Orchestra.
+Chopin Piano Festival was established in 2010 on the 200th anniversary of Chopin and now it is a traditional piano festival.
+The name might make you think that performers only execute Chopin plays, but let me tell you that the plays are a variety of well-known composers, both classic and contemporary.
+During the festival, two or three concerts are organized, with the closing one being a combination of a local pianist and an international one in cooperation with the Kosovo Philharmonic Orchestra.

 Bunarfest was established in 2005.
-It is a traditional festival which brings together people regardless of their differences to enjoy themselves and “experience the thrill and adrenaline while sliding through the Lumbardhi river on a tractor tire.
+It is a traditional festival which brings together people regardless of their differences.
+Bunarfest is about enjoying yourselves and “experiencing the thrill and adrenaline while sliding through the Lumbardhi river on a tractor tire”.
 At this time of the year, May 20-21, the river is pretty cold, that’s why the brave participants have to use a helmet and other protective equipment to finish the ride safe and sound.
 I plan to do this next year (still need time to convince myself).

-Many people associate Kosovo with being a Muslim country (probably because of the super amazing propaganda of Serbs) and are shocked when they meet me or other Kosovo citizens and notice that we are just normal people like other Europeans.
+Many people associate Kosovo with being a Muslim country and are shocked when they meet Kosovo citizens and notice that we are just normal people like other Europeans.
 However, let me tell you that Beer and Wine Festival is organized in Prishtina every year since 2013 and this year about 40.000 people attended and enjoyed local and international beers and wines and dance to the various music the organizers bring during the four nights of the duration.

 What I really enjoyed this year was the concert of Robert Bisha and Albanian Iso-Polyphonic Choir in the Prizren Castle.
 It was windy; however, their music was so relaxing (although my Dutch friend, Stefan, didn’t like it) that I could stay up there under the sky and enjoy it for even longer.

 HardhFest is the wine festival which takes place in Rahovec, the most famous city for wines in Kosovo.
-Rahovec gets many times skipped by visitors although it has tourist potential.
-Last year, I went for HardhFest and also enjoyed going around and visiting other monuments that frankly speaking I didn’t know existed.
+Tourists skip Rahovec although it has tourist potential.
+Last year, I went to HardhFest and also enjoyed visiting other attractions that, frankly speaking, I didn’t know existed.
 This year, Hardh Fest 2017 takes place from September 7-10 and will have a variety of activities (check out their Facebook page to be up to date).

 Having a great friend as a local tour guide, Sedat, I could visit several monuments in this lovely Kosovo city, such as the old clock tower (which should be undergoing renovations) or the tekke, whose interior fascinated me (unfortunately, no pictures are allowed to be taken).

 Kamerfest is a chamber music festival, the first one organized in the post-war period in Kosovo (2000).
-Many world-famous musicians have participated so far, like Pavel Vernikov, Kevin Kenner, Maxim Vengerov, Derek Han, etc. This year, many other famous musicians are expected to perform, so keep an eye on it!
+Many world-famous musicians have participated so far, like Pavel Vernikov, Kevin Kenner, Maxim Vengerov, Derek Han, etc. This year, many other famous musicians will perform, so keep an eye on it!

-28 Nëntori is widely celebrated in Kosovo (although it is not an official holiday).
+Kosovo widely celebrates 28 Nëntori – the National Flag Day – although it is not an official holiday.
 It was on this date in 1912 when Albania declared the independence from Ottoman Empire.
-However, Kosovo territory was occupied by Serbs, hence we couldn’t enjoy the independence until 2008 (this time Kosovo’s as a new state).
-Nevertheless, 28 Nëntori (November) is never missed and Albanian flags are put throughout the country and lots of activities, concerts, parties are organized everywhere.
+However, Kosovo was occupied by Serbs, hence we couldn’t enjoy the independence until 2008 when Kosovo declared it’s independence as a new state.
+Nevertheless, 28 Nëntori is never missed and Albanian flags are put throughout the country and lots of activities, concerts, parties are organized everywhere.
 Many internationals do not understand why Kosovo citizens celebrate Albania Independence; thus, I usually end up giving a small history lesson (and I don’t do it very well, honestly, but they get the point).

-Verë n’Dimën is an end of the year festival that takes place in Prishtina, the capital of Kosovo.
-Several small wooden houses are placed in “Zahir Pajaziti” square that sell various kind of drinks (wine, beer, soda, punch, etc.), pastry, hot dogs, and other holidays gifts – such as greeting cards or candles or other stuff.
+Verë n’Dimën is an end of the year festival, kinda Christmas market, that takes place in Prishtina, the capital of Kosovo.
+“Zahir Pajaziti” square hosts several wooden houses that sell various kind of drinks, pastry, hot dogs, and other holidays gifts.
 It’s a nice environment to have a drink and meet-up with friends and family.
-At this time of the year, it starts getting cold and this is exactly why passing by Verë n’Dimën (summer in winter) and having a glühwein is a good idea 🙂
+At this time of the year, it starts getting cold and this is exactly why passing by Verë n’Dimën and having a glühwein is a good idea.

 P.S.
-This is just a selection of 12 of many events organized thorughout the year in Kosovo.
+This is just a selection of 12 of many events in Kosovo throughout the year.
 Let me know if you have questions and I’ll do my best to answer!